On the Uniqueness of Kantorovich Potentials: Abstract

 \section{Abstract}

 Kantorovich potentials denote the dual solutions of the renowned optimal transportation problem.
 Uniqueness of these solutions is relevant from both a theoretical and an algorithmic point of view, and has recently emerged as a necessary condition for asymptotic results in the context of statistical and entropic optimal transport.
 In this work, we challenge the common perception that uniqueness in continuous settings is reliant on the connectedness of the support of at least one of the involved measures, and we provide mild sufficient conditions for uniqueness even when both measures have disconnected support.
 Since our main finding builds upon the uniqueness of Kantorovich potentials on connected components, we revisit the corresponding arguments and provide generalizations of well-known results.
-Several auxiliary findings regarding the continuity of Kantorovich potentials, for example in geodesic spaces, are established along the way.
+To this end, we introduce the notion of induced regularity and employ it to extend the regularity theory of Kantorovich potentials advanced by \textcite{gangbo1996geometry} to more general cost functions in $\RR^d$ and to geodesic spaces.